junxit/us-congress-bills-109/metadata.md

 - 2005-09-07 — Introduced in Senate
 - 2005-09-07 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2005-09-07 — Sponsor introductory remarks on measure.
 (CR S9735)
+- 2005-09-22 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+109-213.
+- 2005-10-19 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici without amendment.
+With written report No. 109-153.
+- 2005-10-19 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici without amendment.
+With written report No. 109-153.
+- 2005-10-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 245.